ncamacho/gitlab_clone/README.md

 ## Features
 gitlab_clone currently features the following:
+* Github organization supprt.
+You can bring down all the repos in an organization that you have access to.
 * Default cloning of all repos that are in a group called Cookbooks.
 * Can pick what group you can download all the repos in that group from.
 * Will do a git pull if an existing repo has been detected.